 Naltrexone and Naloxone are both used for the treatment of substance abuse.
 Both of these medications are opioid antagonists that prevent the user from achieving a high.
-The only difference lies in the timeframe they work.
+The only difference lies in the time frame they work.
 Naloxone, brand name Narcan, is used for short-term relief, generally to help reverse the effects of an overdose.
-Naltrexone is a longer-term opioid antagonist that usually takes a couple of hours to kick in.
-Naltrexone, brand name Vivitrol, is administered in the form of a large shot taken once a month.
+Naltrexone, brand name Vivitrol, is a longer-term opioid antagonist that usually takes a couple of hours to kick in.
+It is used for patients looking to achieve sobriety and lessen the effects of opioid cravings and dependence.

 How Can I Get More Information?